 HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion

-- Locate the registry key titled Appx under CurrentVersion in the left pane and take ownership of it.
-If you do not know how to take ownership of a registry key, use Method 1 from this guide.
+- Locate the registry key titled ‘Appx‘ under ‘CurrentVersion‘ in the left pane and take ownership of it.
+If you do not know how to take ownership of a registry key, refer to Method 1 from this guide.

-- Once you have taken ownership of the Appx registry key, click on it in the left pane of the Registry Editor to have its contents displayed in the right pane.
+- Once you have taken ownership of the Appx registry key, click on it in the left pane of the Registry Editor to display its contents in the right pane.

-- Replace whatever is in the registry value’s Value data: field with the directory where you want Windows Store apps to be installed from now on.
-Any directory will do, as long as it resides in the same partition as your Windows installation (C:\Program Files\WindowsApps, for example, will work wonderfully).
+- Replace the contents of the registry value’s Value data field with the directory where you want Windows Store apps to be installed from now on.
+Any directory will suffice, as long as it resides in the same partition as your Windows installation (C:\Program Files\WindowsApps, for example, will work exceptionally well).

 - Close the Registry Editor and restart your computer.

-When the computer boots up, fire up the Windows Store and try to install/update an app to see whether or not the problem has been fixed.
+When the computer boots up, open the Windows Store and try to install or update an app to determine whether the problem has been fixed.